Distortion of Metric Voting with Bounded Randomness: Introduction

 Most classical voting rules are deterministic: they can be viewed as functions that map voter preferences to a unique winning candidate.
 However, randomized voting rules might have a richer history and theoretical presence than one might assume.
 In Athenian democracy, sortition was employed to select representatives via random sampling \cite{headlam1891election}.
 In modern social choice theory, randomization is central to prominent voting rules such as Random Dictatorship \cite{gibbard1977manipulation,amar1984choosing}, which selects the favorite candidate of a randomly chosen voter, and Maximal Lotteries \cite{MISC:conf/kreweras1965aggregation,MISC:journals/fishburn1984probabilistic,brandt2017rolling}, which selects a winner according to a mixed-strategy Nash equilibrium.
 Randomization also serves as a natural method for tie-breaking and is closely related to fractional power allocation.
 For example, in ancient Rome, two consuls were elected every year and would rotate leadership roles every month \cite{abbott1901history}; such a fractional allocation, in many mathematical models, is equivalent to a randomization between the two consuls.
 For a comprehensive discussion on randomized voting rules, see the survey by Brandt \cite{brandt2017rolling}.

 Theoretical research often places no limits on how randomized voting rules utilize randomness; instead, they are simply defined as functions that map voter preferences to probability distributions over candidates.
 While mathematically elegant, this view often conflicts with practical considerations.
 For instance, it would not have been feasible for the Romans to elect a vast number of consuls associated with a complicated weight vector, with each consul leading for a duration proportional to his weight.
-Voters can also feel uneasy with randomized voting rules, which often give a positive probability to every candidate, even if some are viewed as broadly unacceptable.
+Voters can also feel uneasy with randomized voting rules, which may give a positive probability to every candidate, even if some are viewed as broadly unacceptable.
 These conflicts motivate us to place restrictions on the form of randomness.
 In particular, we ask: can we follow the Roman example and elect candidates to fill a constant number of ``consulships'' with equal power?

-Such a method is highly interpretable and transparent: one only needs to publish a roster (possibly with duplicate names) of constant size, from which a winner is drawn with equal probability.
-This restrictive form of randomness was recently explored by Flanigan, Kehne, and Procaccia \cite{DBLP:conf/nips/FlaniganKP21} in the context of citizens' assemblies.
-In their work, they demonstrated the existence of ``a uniform lottery over $m$ panels that nearly preserves the fairness of the maximally fair unconstrained distribution over panels.''
+Such a method is highly interpretable and transparent: one only needs to publish a constant-size roster (possibly with duplicate outcomes), from which the outcome is drawn uniformly at random.
+This restrictive form of randomness has already been explored in several social choice settings.
+Flanigan, Kehne, and Procaccia \cite{DBLP:conf/nips/FlaniganKP21} studied choosing from a collection of ``fair'' panels in the context of citizens' assemblies.
+Ebadian, Filos-Ratsikas, Latifian, and Shah \cite{DBLP:conf/nips/EbadianFL023} analyzed the distortion of voting rules that choose uniformly from a committee of distinct alternatives in the normalized social choice framework \cite{DBLP:conf/cia/ProcacciaR06}.